WICG/PEPC/explainer.md

     provides.
 -   It is more **accessible**.
 The PEPC can have standard, localized, screen reader announcements that make the purpose of the element comprehensible and consistent across websites.
-The scrim and a contextually localized prompt greatly increase the chance that a magnification user will observe the permission request after interacting with the element.
+A click on the element followed by user agent prompt (which could include haptic assistance) increase the chance that a magnification user will observe the permission request after interacting with the element.

 Example usage: